kubernetes/website/content/en/docs/setup/scratch.md

 You need to prepare several certs:

-- The master needs a cert to act as an HTTPS server.
+- The control plane needs a cert to act as an HTTPS server.
-- The kubelets optionally need certs to identify themselves as clients of the master, and when serving its own API over HTTPS.
+- The kubelets optionally need certs to identify themselves as clients of the control plane, and when serving its own API over HTTPS.

-Unless you plan to have a real CA generate your certs, you will need to generate a root cert and use that to sign the master, kubelet, and kubectl certs.
+Unless you plan to have a real CA generate your certs, you will need to generate a root cert and use that to sign the control-plane, kubelet, and kubectl certs.
 How to do this is described in the [authentication documentation](/docs/concepts/cluster-administration/certificates/).